30 August 2010

 Alfred Hitchcock Presents

-The Case Of Mr Pelham, from the first season of Alfred Hitchcock Presents, was originally broadcast on 4th December 1955.
+The Case Of Mr. Pelham, from the first season of Alfred Hitchcock Presents, was originally broadcast on 4th December 1955.
 Like Revenge and Breakdown, it was directed by Hitchcock himself.
-The star, Tom Ewell, is most famous as the male lead in The Seven-Year Itch.
+Its star, Tom Ewell, is most famous as the male lead in The Seven-Year Itch.

-Ewell plays Mr Pelham, a nondescript 'everyman' character, who apparently has a double who stays at his apartment and works at his office when he is not there.
-Pelham initially suspects that he is paranoid, or even schizophrenic, though his doppelganger's presence becomes increasingly pervasive, and the plot sometimes feels like an existential Twilight Zone episode.
+Ewell plays a nondescript everyman character, who apparently has a double who stays at his apartment and works at his office when he is not there.
+Pelham initially suspects that he is paranoid, or even schizophrenic, though his doppelgänger’s presence becomes increasingly pervasive, and the plot sometimes feels like a Twilight Zone episode.

 10 August 2010